Berwick Kaler

 In 2012, he was featured on the documentary Michael Grade's History of the Pantomime Dame, which also featured clips from the 2011 pantomime The York Family Robinson, a parody of the novel The Swiss Family Robinson by Johann David Wyss.
 The programme aired in December 2012 on BBC Four.

 He officially retired from the York pantomime in February 2019.
 His 'glitterball' costume from the final performance, was donated to York Castle Museum and went on public display on 1 May 2019.
-Despite retiring, Kaler was still heavily involved in the 2019 panto 'Sleeping Beauty', as he wrote the script, co-directed (with Matt Aston) and appeared via films that were screened on stage.
+Despite retiring, Kaler was still heavily involved in the 2019 panto Sleeping Beauty, as he wrote the script, co-directed (with Matt Aston) and appeared via films that were screened on stage.
 The panto was poorly received and led to the Theatre Royal seeking a new change of direction for their future pantomimes, citing poor ticket sales as the main reason (something Kaler disputed).
 This led to an acrimonious split with the Theatre Royal which became known as 'Panto Wars'.

-Berwick left retirement in 2021 to reunite with his cast members for 'Dick Turpin Rides Again' at a new venue, The Grand Opera House, York, after changes to the York Theatre Royal creative team.
-However, he was forced to pull out of the production after testing positive for Covid-19 and wrote a letter, read out during the final performance, by stand-in dame Alan McHugh.
+Berwick left retirement in 2021 to reunite with his cast members for Dick Turpin Rides Again at a new venue, The Grand Opera House, York, after changes to the York Theatre Royal creative team.
+However, he was forced to pull out of the production after testing positive for COVID-19 and wrote a letter, read out during the final performance, by fellow cast member David Leonard.

+On 26 February 2024, Kaler announced his retirement, following the Grand Opera House's Christmas 2023 production of Robinson Crusoe, saying: "After 47 years getting away with complete nonsense it’s time to bow out gracefully."

+In January 2025, he appeared as himself in several episodes of BBC Radio 4's The Archers.